Oblongmana/vscode-salesforce-doc-lookup/README.md

 - Backend fixes - better code reuse and structure
 - Add caching for documentation so repeated lookups won't require retrieving the index from Salesforce every time
 - Add a cache invalidation command
+- Add a command for searching for the current word, or selected text
+- Fix names for doc types that could appear in a few places, and tweak some command naming

 ### 0.2.0 - Beta
 - Basic implementation of Visualforce Doc Lookup